UNION GENERAL HOSPITAL

-The care of the dying patient optimises the comfort and dignity of the patient through treating primary and secondary symptoms that respond to treatment as desired by the patient or surrogate decision maker; effectively managing pain, and acknowledging the psychosocial and spiritual concerns of the patient and the family regarding dying and expression of grief by the patient and family.
+The care of the dying patient optimizes the comfort and dignity of the patient through treating primary and secondary symptoms that respond to treatment as desired by the patient or surrogate decision maker; effectively managing pain, and acknowledging the psycho-social and spiritual concerns of the patient and the family regarding dying and expression of grief by the patient and family.

 The patient has the right to wear appropriate personal clothing and religious or other symbolic items as long as they do not interfere with diagnostic procedures or treatment.